SiliconLabsSoftware/docs-matter/sld407-matter-ota/02-ota-software-update.md

 For the OTA Software Update subsystem to consider an update to be successful and for the NotifyUpdateApplied command to be transmitted, the CHIP_DEVICE_CONFIG_DEVICE_SOFTWARE_VERSION in the updated image must exceed the software version of the running image (continuing the above example, the image for the update must be built with CHIP_DEVICE_CONFIG_DEVICE_SOFTWARE_VERSION set to 2).

+The CHIP_DEVICE_CONFIG_DEVICE_SOFTWARE_VERSION is configured in a Studio Matter project by navigating to Software Components -> Silicon Labs Matter -> Stack -> Matter Core Components, clicking "Configure" and setting the "Device software version"

 ## Managing the Vendor and Product ID

 Starting the ota-provider-app with the `--otaImageList` command line option allows the user to supply a JSON file specifying the Software Version, Vendor, and